th2-net/th2-conn-dirty-broken-fix/README.md

 sendResendRequestOnLogoutReply: true
 ```

-When this strategy is activated logout from gateway is triggered by sending message with SequenceNumber less then gateway expects.
+When this strategy is activated `Logout` from gateway is caused by sending message with `SequenceNumber` less then gateway expects.

 Rule specific configuration:
-- **sendResendRequestOnLogoutReply** - if set to true before sending logout response to gateway logout message ResendRequest message will be send to gateway.
+**sendResendRequestOnLogoutReply** - if set to true, `ResendRequest` will be send to gateway before sending logout response to gateway `Logout`.

 ### Rule Type: POSS_RESEND
 ```yaml